inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 ## Factoring out duplicated code

-Just as before, we can clean it up a bit if we use `map`:
+We can clean things up a bit if we use `map`:

 ```rust
 impl Expr {